Abhishek Bachchan

-Bachchan debuted with the war film Refugee (2000), followed by a dozen of unsuccessful ventures.
-His career prospects changed with the successful action film Dhoom (2004) and critical acclaim proved with three consecutive Filmfare Award for Best Supporting Actor for his performance in the dramas Yuva (2004), Sarkar (2005), and Kabhi Alvida Naa Kehna (2006), making him the only actor after Dilip Kumar to win 3 consecutive Filmfare Awards.
-His biggest solo critical and commercial success came with a character loosely based on Dhirubhai Ambani in Guru (2007).
+Bachchan began his career with the moderately successful drama film Refugee (2000), which was followed by a dozen unsuccessful ventures.
+His career prospects changed in 2004 with the action film Dhoom, and he received critical acclaim for his performances in the dramas Yuva (2004), Sarkar (2005), and Kabhi Alvida Naa Kehna (2006), winning three consecutive Filmfare Awards for Best Supporting Actor.
+His biggest successes as a sole male lead came with the comedy Bunty Aur Babli (2005) and the drama Guru (2007), both earning him nominations for the Filmfare Award for Best Actor.

-Bachchan has starred in the successful films Dhoom (2004), Bunty Aur Babli (2005), Dus (2005), Bluffmaster!
-(2005), Sarkar (2005), Kabhi Alvida Naa Kehna (2006), Dhoom 2 (2006), Guru (2007), Dostana (2008), Paa (2009), Bol Bachchan (2012), Dhoom 3 (2013), Happy New Year (2014) and Housefull 3 (2016).
-He earned renewed critical acclaim for digital ventures like Breathe: Into the Shadows (2020), Ludo (2020) and Dasvi (2022).
+Bachchan's other commercially successful films include the ensemble action films Dus (2005), Dhoom 2 (2006) and Dhoom 3 (2013), and the comedies Dostana (2008), Bol Bachchan (2012), Happy New Year (2014) and Housefull 3 (2016).
+He has since starred in the streaming ventures Breathe: Into the Shadows (2020), Ludo (2020) and Dasvi (2022), with the lattermost earning him the Filmfare OTT Award for Best Actor in a Web Original Film (Male).
+Bachchan received praise for his performances in the small-scale dramas Ghoomer (2023) and I Want to Talk (2024).
+The latter earned him his first Filmfare Award for Best Actor.

-In addition to his three Filmfare Awards, Bachchan also scored a hattrick for the Zee Cine Award for Best Actor in a Supporting Role (2005–07), and won a National Film Award for Best Feature Film in Hindi for producing the comedy-drama Paa (2009).
-Since 2007, he has been married to actress Aishwarya Rai, with whom he has a daughter.
+In addition to his four Filmfare Awards, Bachchan won the National Film Award for Best Hindi Feature Film for producing the comedy-drama Paa (2009).
+Bachchan is married to actress Aishwarya Rai, with whom he has a daughter.

 Early life and family

-Abhishek Bachchan was born on 5 February 1976 in Mumbai to veteran actors of Hindi cinema, Amitabh Bachchan and Jaya Bachchan (ńee Bhaduri), an accomplished actress in her own right.
+Abhishek Bachchan was born on 5 February 1976 in Bombay (Mumbai) to veteran actors of Hindi cinema, Amitabh Bachchan and Jaya Bachchan.
 He has a sister, Shweta Bachchan.
 His grandfather, Harivansh Rai Bachchan, was a noted poet of the Nayi Kavita Literary Movement of the Hindi literature and professor at the Allahabad University in Uttar Pradesh, while his grandmother, Teji Bachchan, was a social activist.
 The original surname of his family is Srivastava, Bachchan being the pen name used by his grandfather.
 However, when Amitabh entered films, he did so under his father's pen name.
 Bachchan is of Awadhi and Punjabi heritage on his father's side, and Bengali from his mother's side.
 His maternal grandfather was Taroon Kumar Bhaduri, a famous author, and poet.
 TK Bhaduri wrote a famous book Obhishopto Chambol (Cursed Chambal), an account of his experiences as a journalist/writer in the area.
 This book provided the raw material and inspiration to almost all dacoit-related films made by the Hindi film industry in India.

-Abhishek attended Jamnabai Narsee School and Bombay Scottish School in Mumbai, Modern School, Vasant Vihar, New Delhi, and Aiglon College in Switzerland.
-He then attended Boston University but did not obtain any degree from there and he subsequently moved on to Bollywood.
+Bachchan attended Jamnabai Narsee School and Bombay Scottish School in Mumbai, Modern School, Vasant Vihar, New Delhi, and Aiglon College in Switzerland.
+He then attended Boston University but left prior to completing degree to support family during bankruptcy of ABCL.
+He subsequently moved on to Bollywood.
 He was diagnosed with dyslexia at the age of 9.